Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Experiments and Results

 \section{Experiments and Results}

-In this section, we use the proposed methodology to fuse Landsat-8 and MODIS image sequences to generate images with high spatial and temporal resolutions.
+In this section, we use the proposed algorithm to fuse Landsat-8 and MODIS image sequences to generate images with high spatial and temporal resolutions.
 We compare the proposed approach, called GIVKF-NN, to three competing recursive algorithms, illustrating the importance of both the proposed outlier and temporal evolution models.
 The first is a linear Kalman filter with a simple data-driven model for the dynamical image evolution proposed in~\cite{li2023online}, which we refer to as KF.
 The second is an extension of a Kalman filter with the learned temporal evolution model proposed in Section~\ref{sec:NN} which we refer to as KF-NN.
 The third is the distributed variational Bayesian fusion framework proposed in Section~\ref{sec:VBKF} but using the simple dynamical evolution model of~\cite{li2023online} instead of the proposed learned dynamical model, which we refer to as GIVKF.
-In the following, we describe the data and experiment setup, followed by the results and the discussions.
+In the following, we describe the data and experiment setup, and analyze the experiment results.